RakhithJK/Tzahi12345-YoutubeDL-Material-wiki/Categories.md

 <img src="https://i.imgur.com/oTjo1NE.png" width="500">

 And let's say you want a custom file output for these videos, you can make it `videos/tech/%(title)s`, meaning all those videos will end up in a folder called `tech` in your `videos` folder.

+## Caveats

+* Categories are not currently implement for subscriptions